oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 - OKV node remains available for Read-only operations in the event of a single node outage
 - Read-only node provides keys to local TDE endpoints on demand with low latency

-Oracle Key Vault supports two types of mode for cluster nodes: read-only restricted mode or read-write mode.
+Oracle Key Vault supports two modes for cluster nodes: read-only restricted mode or read-write mode.

 - **Read-only restricted mode**